marmelab/react-admin/docs/Admin.md

 ### Using a Function As `<Admin>` Child

 The `<Admin>` component accepts a function as its child and this function can return a Promise.
-If you also defined an `authProvider`, the child function will receive the result of a call to `authProvider.getPermissions()` (you can read more about this in the [Authorization](./Authorization.md) chapter).
+If you also defined an `authProvider`, the child function will receive the result of a call to `authProvider.getPermissions()` (you can read more about this in the [Auth Provider](./Authentication.md#authorization) chapter).

 For instance, getting the resource from an API might look like: